 Sacred Heart Academy is committed to providing the best moral and academic atmosphere for the students of Sacred Heart Academy.
 We can do this only with your support.
 When you enroll your child at Sacred Heart Academy, you are agreeing to support the policies and procedures as outlined in the handbook.
 Ongoing resistance by students or parents may result in student dismissal.
-In order to achieve this goal, the Pastor has established a chain of command that parents, students and staff should follow in dealing with problems or concerns:
+In order to achieve this goal, the pastor has established a chain of command that parents, students and staff should follow in dealing with problems or concerns:

-- 1. Contact the teacher by calling the office or sending an email. - 2.
-Communicate with the administrator of that building. - 3.
-Communicate with K-12 principal. - 4.
-Communicate with the Pastor.
+- 1. Communicate with the teacher.

+- 2. Communicate with the administrator of that building.

+- 3. Communicate with K-12 principal.

+- 4. Communicate with the pastor.